coudertlab/simple-adsorption-workflow/README.md

         "molecule_name": ["N2", "CO2"],
         "pressure": [10,1E6],
         "npoints":5,
-        "temperature": [298.15]
+        "temperature": [298.15],
+        "charge_method":["EQeq"]
         }
-        ,
     "defaults":
         {
-            "unit_cells":[1,1,1],
             "forcefield":"ExampleMOFsForceField",
             "init_cycles":10,
             "cycles":20,
-            "print_every":5
+            "print_every":5,
+            "grid_use":"yes"
         }
 }
 ```
-In this example, the user can modify parameters and default parameters for RASPA simulations.
-The required specifications are as follows:
+In the field `parameters`, the keywords refer to the specific workflow inputs :

-- A six-letter CSD code to identify the material (e.g., `MIBQAR`).
+- `structure` : six-letter CSD codes to identify the material (e.g., `MIBQAR`)
-- Selection of a guest molecule using molecule_name (e.g., `N2`).
+- `molecule_name` : guest molecules (e.g., N2).
-- Setting the temperature (`temperature`).
+- `temperature` : temperatures in K
-- Specifying a pressure range with two values (`pressure`): minimum and maximum pressure.
+- `pressure` : a pressure range, minimum and maximum pressures
-- Determining the number of points to calculate on the isotherm (`npoints`).
+- `npoints` : number of pressure points linearly distributed in the pressure range
+- `charge_method` : methods for charge assignment (actual : 'None' or 'EQeq')

+In the field `defaults`, the keywords refer to RASPA default parameters, see more details about RASPA input file in a further section.

 > Note : `parameters` and `defaults` have been divided for the following purpose : if there are lists of parameters in the `parameters` field (e.g., multiple materials), the program will generate simulation folders for each unique combination of `parameters`.